WeibelLab-Teaching/CSE218_Fa19_ARengers/README.md

 We developed an assistive system for elderly people with age-related hearing loss and vision loss.
 In this system, we have two main features: Subtitle and Zoom.
 We achieved high accuracy and low latency for Subtitle, and implemented precise magnification of a selected area.

-In the future, we will be working on the following:
+In the future, we will be working on:

 - Less latency for taking pictures
-- Improved interaction with environment.
+- Improved interaction with environment
-- Image with higher resolution.
+- Image with higher resolution
-- Wider voice capture area.
+- Wider voice capture area
-- Multiple Languages support.
+- Multiple Languages support

 ## 8. Acknowledgement

 This public repository is a course project for CSE 218 at UCSD, instructed by Prof. Nadir Weibel.
-If you are interested in this project and would like to use this application or further develop, **please contact the team first** (emails listed below).
+If you are interested in this project and would like to use or further develop this system, **please contact the team first** (emails listed below).
 If you like the concept and want to share the video or code with others, **please cite properly!**

 Ru Wang (ruw001@ucsd.edu)